juancumbeq/platzi-react-with-vite-tailwind/README.md

 ## [FILTERING TITLES WITH JAVASCRIPT]()

-To filter products using the words written in the input tag it is necessary to execute a function which returns another array with the coincidences.
+To filter products using the words written in the input tag, it is necessary to execute a function that returns another array with the matches.
 This function is `filterItemsByTitle()`.

-However the `useEffect()` hook is necessary to be used because `filterItemsByTitle()` has to be executed everytime the `apiItems` and `searchByTitle` dependecies change.
+However, the `useEffect()` hook needs to be used because `filterItemsByTitle()` has to be executed every time the `apiItems` and `searchByTitle` dependencies change.

-The resulting array is stored in `filteredItems()`.
+The resulting array is stored in `filteredItems`.

 Context: